-Coyotes prefer forested areas, shrubby fields, farm land, and marshy areas but are highly adaptable and will live in areas with a lot of people.
+Coyotes prefer forested areas, shrubby fields, and marshy areas but are highly adaptable and will live in areas with a lot of people.
 They can be found in parks, beach fronts, suburban areas, and office parks

 Territory and home range:

 Home ranges covers 5–25 square miles.
 Coyotes will scent-mark their territory.
 Home ranges may overlap with other coyote groups, especially when they’re not raising their pups.

 Pair bonding style: Usually monogamous.
 Coyotes are thought to mate for life.
 Both parents cooperate in rearing the young, sometimes with the help of an older pup.
 Sometimes, a male may mate with several females and they may share the den, raising more than one litter there.